BartMassey/wordle5/script/script.md

     NYMPH

 "Best" here means the most "real" words: VIBEX is pretty garbage, and GUCKS is questionable.
-You might prefer
+You might prefer this

     FJORD
     VIBEX